feilipu/NASCOM_BASIC_4.7/README.md

 This leaves the Bank RAM / Flash space in 0x4000 to 0x7FFF available for other usage.

 The rationale is to allow in-circuit programming, and an exit to another system.
-An exit jump to RAM at 0x3000 is provided for this purpose.
+An jump to RAM at 0x3000 is provided for this purpose.

 Setting the Memory Top to 0xDFFF (for example) leaves 8kB RAM to store a hex loader, which can use the Bank space to write RAM or Flash as desired.